kavehmz/kube-for-the-dyslexic/README.md

 ea58ca5b4aaa        kindest/node:v1.17.0   "/usr/local/bin/entr…"   About a minute ago   Up About a minute   127.0.0.1:32772->6443/tcp   kind-control-plane
 ```

-and lets see if our kubectl command works now.
+Let's see what kubectl shows.

 ```bash
 $ kubectl --context kind-kind get all --all-namespaces